Rise to Success: Career Highlights of Sylvester Stallone

 1996: Starring in Daylight

-In 1996, Sylvester Stallone starred in the disaster film "Daylight" as a former emergency services chief.
-While it underperformed at the domestic box office, it did better overseas and grossed $158 million worldwide.
+In 1996, Sylvester Stallone starred in the disaster film "Daylight" as a disgraced former emergency services chief who attempts to rescue survivors of an underground tunnel explosion.
+"Daylight" underperformed at the domestic box office, but did better overseas, grossing a total of $158 million worldwide.

 Loading Video...